 On the labor side, annotation workers are organizing.
 The Data Labelers Association in Kenya represents workers who maintain AI training pipelines for major tech companies.
 A 2025 Equidem survey of 76 annotation workers in Colombia, Ghana, and Kenya reported 60 independent incidents of psychological harm - particularly among content moderation annotators reviewing toxic material (Brookings Institution, 2025).
 These labor dynamics are pushing companies toward better working conditions and more formalized employment structures.

-For recruiters, the professionalization trend means filling permanent annotation roles with benefits packages - not just short-term gig contracts.
+Practically, the professionalization trend means recruiters are now filling permanent annotation roles with benefits packages - not just short-term gig contracts.
 The talent market is maturing, and hiring practices need to mature with it.

 RLHF and the Quality Premium